How to Use MUSE

 If you already have nodes on the canvas, the AI will add to what's there.
 If you want a clean slate, go to More → Clear All before generating.

-Step 2: Click "Generate from Intent"
+Step 2: Click "Generate Logic Model"

 Step 3: Describe Your Intervention